jakdept/goki/markdown.md

 Markdown Formatting
 ===================

-Note: If you are already familiar with Markdown, you might want to look at [the source of this wiki](link to source), which is itself created with MDwiki.
+Note: If you are already familiar with Markdown, you might want to look at [the source of this wiki](link to source), which is itself rendered with Gnosis.

 Markdown
 --------